MGPoirot/web2mp3/README.md

 Run `docker compose exec web2mp3 cookie` at any time to check whether a cookie file is currently configured and looks valid — if not, it prints the same setup steps below directly to the console.
+It matches cookie names exactly, so a signed-out export is reported as such rather than passing on a near-miss like `__Secure-1PSIDTS`.

+If downloads start failing with "Sign in to confirm your age" even though a cookie file is in place, run `cookie` first: the usual cause is that the YouTube session behind the export has since been invalidated (logging out of that Google account in the browser also kills the exported cookies), and the fix is a fresh export.
+Note that web2mp3 hands yt-dlp a throwaway copy of the file rather than the file itself, so a failed download can't overwrite your export and the DAEMONs can't race each other writing it.

 [Instructions on how to get this file can be found here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
 1. Install extension "Get cookies.txt LOCALLY", 2.
 Go to YouTube, 3.
 Open the extension, 4.
 Export your cookies,